 Region growing: a pixel in a region is selected initially and adjacent pixels are adjoined if they have similar gray levels; small subregions are merged if their interiors have similar properties (such as gray level).
-These methods may be unstable and are computationally expensive.
+These methods are computationally expensive and some may become unstable during processing.

-Morphology: the boundaries of regions are expanded or eroded away by certain morphological operations.
+Morphology: the boundaries of regions are dilated or eroded away by certain morphological operations.
 These are efficient and effective for black and white images but can also be done on grayscale images by treating the lighter pixels as white and the darker ones as black.